Average Convergence Rate of Evolutionary Algorithms II: Continuous Optimization: Literature Review of Convergence Rate

-Rudolph~\cite{rudolph1997convergence} proved under the condition $e_t/e_{t-1} \le c <1$, the sequence $e_t$ converges in mean geometrically fast to $0$, that is, $q^t e_t=o(1)$ for some $q>1$.
-For a superset of the class of quadratic functions, sharp bounds on the convergence rate is obtained.
+Rudolph~\cite{rudolph1997local} compared Gaussian and Cauchy mutation for minimization of the sphere function in terms of the rate of local convergence, $\mathbb{E}[\min\{ \parallel X_{t+1} \parallel^2/ \parallel X_t \parallel^2,1\} \mid X_t]$, where $\parallel \cdot \parallel$ denotes the Euclidean norm.
+He proved that the rate is identical for Gaussian and spherical Cauchy distributions, whereas nonspherical Cauchy mutations lead to slower local convergence.
+Rudolph~\cite{rudolph1997convergence} also proved under the condition $e_t/e_{t-1} \le c <1$, the sequence $\{e_t\}$ converges in mean geometrically fast to $0$, that is, $q^t e_t=o(1)$ for some $q>1$.
+For a superset of the class of quadratic functions, sharp bounds on the convergence rate are obtained.